puppetlabs/puppet-strings/COMMITTERS.md

 information or patches to security@puppet.com as per our [Security Policy](https://puppet.com/security/).

-The CI systems are configured to run against `master`.
+The CI systems are configured to run against `main`.
 Over time, this branch will refer to different versions, but its name will remain fixed to avoid having to update CI jobs and tasks as new versions are released.